zeusta/Docs/extensions/Guide By Business Flow/Purchase Management/Magento 1.md

 After finishing the first 4 tabs, checking information in the 2 last tabs before completing the Purchase Order<br/>
     - **Shipping and Payment**: views and edits shipping and payment information for the PO which you may have input in creating the PO.<br/>
-    - **General Information**: displays the General Information that you input when creating the PO.
+    - **General Information**: displays the General Information that you input when creating the PO.<br/>
 - **Complete Purchase Order**

 During the process of Confirm Purchase Order, you can complete the purchase order any time by clicking the **Complete PO** button at the right of the page.
 You can also **Print**, **Send Email**, **Cancel** or **Save** the PO during the process.